jon-heard/obsidian-inline-scripts-library/tejs_mythicv2.md

 };
 ```
 ~~
+Disables mythicv2 if mythicgme is already registered.
 Sets up a state variable for mythicv2.
-Sets up callback for state "reset" event to reset itself.
+Sets up lists for mythicv2.
+Sets up a callback for the state "reset" event in order to to reset mythicv2.

 ~~